 NOTE: For TX diversity and MIMO transmission, different ports may be configured in E-TM (using p = 0 and 1).

+NOTE: For MIMO transmission, different ports may be configured in NR-FR1-TM (using p = 0 and 1).

 For an AAS BS declared to be capable of single carrier operation only, set the AAS BS to transmit according to manufacturer's declared rated output power, PRated,c,TRP.

 If the AAS BS supports intra band contiguous or non-contiguous Carrier Aggregation set the AAS BS to transmit using the applicable test configuration and corresponding power setting specified in subclauses 4.11.